gilnam74/vex-sneppet/VEX-for-artists.md

 ```

 #### Repetitive patterns
-With fraction() we can create repetitive patterns.
-If we use a fraction as input for other functions we can modify patterns shape.
+With `fraction()` we can create procedural repetitive patterns (textures).
+The gist of such a design is a **constantly growing input** value used to **modify another value**.
+By modifying input value we can design a pattern.

+In the examples above, we used `position x` to modify `position y`.
+The first point of the line has `position x = 0`, every next point has a slightly bigger x coordinate, so we can say `position x` is a constantly growing value for points in the line.
+Obviously, `@P.y = @P.x` gives us a 45-degree rotated straight line.

+Another example of growing value is a `time` in frames, which you can apply to modify object `Y position`.
+The graph of object motion would be the same 45-degree rotated straight line.
+Same idea, another implementation.

+If we modify this input value (feeding it in a function, for example) we will get a modified output.

+The modulus `%` operation can also produce repetitive patterns from

 Below we make a cycle from power and noise.

 Power of fraction: